Zhitao-He/MMBoundary/README.md

 <img src="asset/figs/fig5.png" width=“90%" alt="Experimental Results"/>
 </div>

+We provide the annotated data and the script.
 In the file of annotated data, you will see the following structure:

 ```bash
 annotated_data/